 You will need to bring a valid photo ID to check-in.

 Please leave all of your belongings in your car.
 Once you have gone through the check-in process, you will be directed to your specific hall.
 During check-in, you can expect to receive your ID card with access to your room and meal plan.
 We will answer questions about where to unload your belongings, how to get a hand truck and explain how to review your room using a room condition card.

-When you get to your room, you will have a packet that includes the ResLife and You Handbook, Dining Hours, the ResLife staff roster and phone numbers and a room condition card.
-When you are finished completing the room condition card, bring it back down to check in and we will hand you the keys to your mailbox and the locked drawer in your room (where available).
+When you get to your room, you will have a packet that includes the ResLife and You Handbook, Dining Hours, the ResLife staff roster and phone numbers.
+You will be asked to complete your Room Condition online by logging into your MyHousing portal.